 Poorly designed email campaigns will do nothing to drive business, so consider using a mail client like Mailchimp to construct and send out your newsletters and order notifications.
 Pricing is competitive (and free up to 2,000 subscribers) and you don’t need to be a professional web designer to put together attractive looking emails thanks to a user-friendly design hub.
 Importing, exporting and cleaning lists is easy, emails can be personalised to customer interests, and you have control over the level of automation.

 Crazy Egg is a heatmap tool that helps show you where people click the most on your eCommerce website, as well as where users scroll down to.
 The tool provides valuable insight into how best to optimise your site design, as well as allowing you to conduct AB testing.

 It’s estimated that the average number of online shopping carts that are abandoned before checkout could be as much as 75%.
 That represents a staggering loss of potential sales, and many companies struggle to work out why it happens.
 Exit Intent technology from Picreel helps guess when a user might be about to leave your site, by tracking their cursor as they move through your website.
 If the software thinks a user is about to leave, a specially targeted pop-up or widget appears and gives them incentive to stay.
 Most of the major eCommerce platforms offer integration.

-At James and James Fulfillment, our real time order management system integrates seamlessly with a wide range of eCommerce software.
-To find out more about what outsourcing fulfillment could do for your business, contact us.
+At James and James Fulfilment, our real-time order management system integrates seamlessly with a wide range of eCommerce software.
+To find out more about what outsourcing fulfilment could do for your business, contact us.